zhyde23/applying-gradient-descent-data-science-intro-000/README.md

 ![](./tangent-lines.png)

 When descending down our cost curve in two dimensions, we used the slope of the tangent line at each point to tell us how large of a step to take next.
-Since the cost curve is a function of $m$ and $b$, we had to use the gradient to determine each step.
+Since the cost curve is a function of $m$ and $b$, we used the gradient to determine each step.

 ![](./gradientdescent.png)